 Tower Guard is the only student organization that holds the key to Beaumont Tower.
 In the early years when Tower Guard was comprised of 20 - 25 members, the meetings were held on the second floor of the Tower; today's larger membership allows only the officers to continue this tradition.
 Though Tower Guard has evolved over the years, it continues to serve as a prominent model of leadership, service, scholarship, and character for the entire MSU community.
 The Tower Guard and the RCPD have developed a scholarship program that benefits Tower Guard scholars during their junior and senior years.

 Make a gift to the MSU Tower Guard.

 This donor-supported program provides awareness and expanded opportunity for persons with disabilities.
 You can help support this initiative or find out more about other RCPD programs and giving opportunities by visiting the Financial Contributions page.

 Tower Guard in Action

 - The commitment to service transcends generations in Tower Guard.
-Read about current president, Joey Etienne, and his grandmother Audrey's experiences in Tower Guard in the 1950s and today.
+Read about former president, Joey Etienne, and his grandmother Audrey's experiences in Tower Guard in the 1950s and today.